jasp-stats/jasp-desktop/Resources/Help/preferences/PrefsResults.md

 ### Use exponent notation

-Here you can specify if scientific numbers should be displayed with exponent notation as in 1e-10, or normalized like 1×10<sup>-10</sup>.
+Here you can specify if scientific numbers should be displayed with exponent notation as in 1e-10, instead of normalized like 1×10<sup>-10</sup>.

 ### Fix the number of decimals